 Many professing Christians speak long, loud messages about “that bad old devil.”
 The more emotional groups conduct tent meetings, campaigns, rallies and crusades where people are told, “We’re gonna lay that devil down tonight.”
 Large numbers leave these meetings completely convinced that they have done this.
+Tragically, the devil leaves these meetings more satisfied, knowing his role in what just happened.

 Few know the truth about who and what the devil is.
 This booklet will strip away the mystery, confusion, ignorance, myth, superstition and misconceptions shrouding the truth about his identity and origin.